 Differences Between a Halfplex and a Duplex

 A duplex is two units attached and deeded as one parcel.
 Think of it as a two-unit residential building with a shared common wall or ceiling.
-Each unit may be identical to each other in size and configuration, or it may be different -- such as a one bedroom, one bath on one side and a three bedroom, two bath on the other.
+Each unit may be identical to the other in size and configuration, or it may be different—such as a one-bedroom, one-bath on one side and a three-bedroom, two-bath on the other.
 Duplexes can be side by side, one story, or a two-story structure with one unit upstairs and one unit down.

 A halfplex is one-half of an attached residence.
 You will find two halfplexes per building, but each is deeded separately, and each has its own parcel number.
 Generally, a halfplex is a personal residence, but it could also be an investment property.

 Halfplexes tend to mirror each other; each side may be the same.
 They do not share common floor space; that is, they are not generally built on top of each other but are situated side by side.

 Halfplexes usually share a backyard, divided by a fence.
 Sometimes they are separated by the garages.

 How Maintenance Is Handled in a Halfplex